The Secret To Getting Ahead When Responding To RFPs

 4. Know your differentiators

-A great way to stand apart from your competition is to discover your point of differentiation.
+Discovering your point of differentiation is a great way to stand apart from your competition.
 Ask your customers why they picked you and what they see as your strengths.
 This method will help you focus on communicating what’s truly important to your prospects.

-So, consider when customers think of your business, what exactly are they thinking?
+So, consider what customers think when they think of your business.
 If they’re not feeling anything, you are in big trouble.
-If they’re thinking something other than what you want them to be thinking, you’ve got some work to do.
+If they’re thinking something other than what you want them to think, you have some work to do.
 When working out how to stand apart from the competition -it all comes down to positioning.

 Positioning is all the decisions, activities, and communication strategies directed toward creating and maintaining your intended product concept in the customer’s mind.